akn0717/CMPT300-Assignment-2/README.md

-# Assignment 2 CMPT 300 - Cshell
+# CShell - CMPT 300 Project

+A simplified version of linux terminal writing in C